/etc/cron.d/certbot: crontab entries for the certbot package

 openssl req -new -x509 -days 365 -sha256 -key ca.key -out ca.pem

-The first command will ask you for a pass phrase for the key.
+The first command will ask you for a passphrase for the key.
 It is used to protect access to the private key.
-You can decide to not use one by dropping the -aes-128-cbc option from the command.
+You can decide not to use one by dropping the -aes-128-cbc option from the command.

 The second command will ask you to provide some details to be included in the certificate.
-Those details will be sent to the browser by the web-server to let it know which client certificate to send back when authenticating.
+Those details will be sent to the browser by the web server to let it know which client certificate to send back when authenticating.

 Server Configuration